MafaldaSFerreira/physalia_adaptation_course-2024/02_day2/Tutorial_Day2_PopGen.md

 ```
 Once this is done, you will see via the Terminal, using `ls pca` (for listing all files in the directory), that six new files have been generate:

-* Two files ending with only `.012` contain genotypes information (0 for Ref homozygous, 1 for heterozygous, 2 for Alt homozygous and -1 for misisng data)
+* Two files ending with only `.012` contain genotypes information (0 for reference homozygous, 1 for heterozygous, 2 for alternative homozygous and -1 for missing data)
-* Two files ending with `.012.pos` contain a list of SNP ids (Chromosme and Position) from the vcf file
+* Two files ending with `.012.pos` contain a list of SNP ids (chromosome and position) from the VCF file
-* Two files ending with `.012.indv` contain a list of samples ids from the vcf file
+* Two files ending with `.012.indv` contain a list of samples ids from the VCF file

-In this folder we also have all the information about individuals.
-To explore the pca results, let's make a copy of the `pca/` folder from the server to your local computer.
-Download the six files that are inside the folder `~/02-day2/pca/`.
+In this directory we also have all the information about individuals.
+To explore the PCA results, let's make a copy of the `pca/` directory from the server to your local computer.
+Download the six files that are inside the directory `~/02-day2/pca/`.

-On your local computer, let's work in RStudio using `02_day2` as working directory (you can confirm this by using `getwd()`, or assign the working directory using `setwd()`).
+On your local computer, let's work in RStudio using `02_day2` as working directory (you can confirm this by using `getwd()`, or assign the working directory using `setwd("/path/to/your/directory")`).

 ### Load the required R packages
 ```R